SerafinPL/compare-crypto/README.md

 Scheduled Views for Version 1:

-1 List of Cryptocurrencies in a specific currency,
+# 1 List of Cryptocurrencies in a specific currency, // at progress

 2 Single Cryptocurrency in various cryptocurrencies,